ncar-xdev/ncar-xdev.github.io/about/xdev.md

 ## Structure

-Xdev is currently a _matrixed_ team made of 3 full-time software engineers with funding from both CISL and CGD.
-Two of the software engineers (Anderson Banihirwe and Julia Kent) report directly to Kevin Paul, and one (Max Grover) reports directly to Matt Long.
+Xdev is a _matrixed_ team made of full-time and part-time software engineers.
+Currently, our two full-time software engineers (Anderson Banihirwe and Julia Kent) report directly to Kevin Paul.
 Like all matrixed teams, maintaining a clear vision of the team’s purpose and objectives across all of the team members’ supervisors is critical.

-Xdev also relies closely on a group of 8 software engineers across UCAR who act as stakeholders in Xdev’s activities.
-These software engineers occasionally provide part-time development support on activities that directly impact their own work and feedback on and direction for Xdev’s activities, including assistance with short-term project selection, testing, and feedback, as well as tutorial input and guidance (see [Governance](#governance)).
+Xdev also relies closely on a group of 8 software engineers across UCAR who act as _stakeholders_ in Xdev’s activities.
+These software engineers occasionally provide part-time development support on activities that directly impact their own work and provide feedback on (and direction for) Xdev’s activities, including assistance with short-term project selection, testing, and feedback, as well as tutorial input and guidance (see [Governance](#governance)).
 Most of these software engineers are also members of ESDS, but some simply represent Python expertise across UCAR and help expand and shape Xdev’s vision.

 Within the core team, there are definite roles and responsibilities.

-Kevin Paul is the Team Lead, and helps define and scope development projects and education/training activities.
+[Kevin Paul](https://staff.ucar.edu/users/kpaul) is the Team Lead, and helps define and scope of development projects and education/training activities.
 The Team Lead seeks out and builds relationships with stakeholders across UCAR.
 In all of our efforts, we hope that target users will provide direct feedback to our efforts in a tight,